7wick/covid-vaccine-locator-india/README.md

 2. It also helps you filter out only those centres which have vaccine(s) available for your age.
 So, you do not go through a list of centres who have vaccine, but not for you.

-# How to use it:
+# How to access it?

 I will be soon hosting this.
-Soe work to do before that happens.
+Some work to do before that happens.
 Until then, the APIs can be used to fetch data.

 # Steps to run it locally:
 TBA